Catch // Concept Document

 Detective.
 Fictional.
 Beloved.

 Steven opens the announcement in full costume, addresses the camera directly, and asks the audience to help him solve a death at Ford & Shep.
 He posts the carousel as "the case file."
-He drops the share-gated clue on @happyhunting.tv "for those of you who earned it."
+He drops the share-gated archive on @happyhunting.tv "for those of you who earned it."
 He returns for the reveal video, walks through the evidence with theatrical flair, names the killer, and announces the winner.

 Between posts, Steven plays in the comments.
 Responds to theories by name.
 Pretend-investigates the funniest guesses.
 The character is the engagement engine.